Mariion-62/Mariion-62/README.md

 ### Hi there 👋

-I'm Marion, FullStack Developer (React, Node)
+I'm Marion, FullStack Developer (React, Next.JS, Nest.JS, Vue.JS)

 <!--
 **Mariion-62/Mariion-62** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.